-The methodology used for all process for 1990-1998 was based on disaggregating 1999 national emissions by process type and by state and then using that to develop shares of state emissions as a portion of total national emissions.
+The methodology used for all processes for 1990-1998 is based on disaggregating 1999 national emissions by process type and by state and then using that information to develop shares of state emissions as a portion of total national emissions.
 These 1999 state emissions shares by process type were used to allocate estimated total U.S. emissions by process type to states for 1990-1998.

+3.3.4.2.2.
 Primary, Secondary, Die Casting, and Sand Casting